psyomn/bcgj10/story/outline.md

   * It seems ridiculous to expect you to solve an incomplete puzzle, doesn't it?
   * [ rewind ]

 ## Segment 3

-  * hello princess... nice of you to join me
+  * Hello, princess.
+Nice of you to join me.
-  * [ shut up | what do you want? ]
+  * [ shut up | what do you want? | ... ]
+    * [ shut up ]
       * It's really losing its charm already, isn't it?
       * I agree.
 It's a bit tired.
       * Doesn't matter.
 We're well on our way anyway.
+    * [ what do you want? ]
       * What brings someone to a place like this?
       * What brings someone to bring someone to a place like this?
       * Take a minute.
 Consider it.
       * What have you done that would bring you to a place like this?
       * What have you done that would bring someone to bring you to a place like this?
       * I know what you're thinking... he can't possible know that.
       * You're here.
-Somebody knows.
+So, somebody knows.
-  * take a look around
-  * I meant what I said, the key to your escape is in this room
+    * [ ... ]
+  * Now, if you don't mind, we haven't all day.
+  * Please, feel free to figure it all out.
+  * [ examine objects ]
+  * It's here and, quite frankly, I'm a little disappointed it's taking you so long.
   * [ rewind ]

 ## Segment 4

+#### Scene
+  * back to the original scene
+  * added contents have been removed
+  * the key hole has been removed as well

+#### Content
+  * It's my little reality.
-  * it's my little reality, you'd think I'd be better at this
+  * You think I'd be better at this.
-  * it's so frustrating not being sure, you know
+  * It's so aggravating not being sure, you know.
+  * Just not quite fucking getting it.
-  * so much of it is in my head, I already get it.
+  * So much of it is in my head that it is obvious.
+  * I already know how this ends.
-  * I don't know what you get.
+  * What I don't know is what's in your head.
+  * Do you just not understand?
+  * Don't you get it?
-  * maybe you already get it.
+  * Then again, maybe you do?
-  * maybe, it's just you trying to fuck with me...
+  * Maybe.... maybe you're just fucking with me...
+  * How many hoops will I jump through?
+  * How much of your work will I do for you?
+  * Maybe I did over complicate it.
+  * It's hard to say.
+  * Either way, we should really sort that out.

-  * [ rewind ]
+  * [ rewind ] >> forced / timed by game
+  * Don't bother.
+I'll do it myself.

 ## Segment 5

-  * hello princess... nice of you to join me
-  * reset back to the first segment, the original room, missing the key hole

-  * [ rewind ]

-## Segment 6
+#### Scene
+  * the entire room has been stripped back
+  * a single table with wooden box on it, closed
+  * the box opens to a red velvet lined case
+  * it contains a gun

+#### Content
-  * I've decided it wasn't me, it was you
+  * I've decided it wasn't me, it was you.
-  * So, I've stripped things down a little
+  * So, I've pared things back a little.
+  * Go on.
+It's there just for you.
-  * [ perform action | ask question ]
+  * [ what's on the other side of the door | examine box ]
+    * [ what's on the other side of the door ]
+     * nothing you need to worry about just yet
-  * perform action >> reveals box [ open box ]
+    * [ examine box ]
-  * reveals the gun
       * Congratulations, you've found the key that leads to your exit.
       * Hurry now, before the excitement fades.
   * [ rewind ]

-## Segment 7
+## Segment 6

+#### Scene

+#### Content

   * You didn't think it'd be that easy, did you?
   * the room has been stripped down